As such, deckbuilding fans have a vast selection of new titles to pick from, with more and more releasing each week.

-Best described as a ‘swine-based dungeon crawler roguelike,’ Card Hog manages to stand out in a couple of different ways.
+Described as a ‘pig-driven cavern explorer roguelike,’ Card Hog manages to distinguish itself in a few unique ways.

 For one, the cards double as the actual map your character is traversing; second, dungeons are jam-packed with enemies, traps, weapons, and loot.

 If you’ve grown tired of the same old deckbuilders, Card Hog is a great alternative that will change how you view the genre.

 Another indie gem that will appeal to deckbuilding fans is Dicey Dungeons, a cross between classic deckbuilding and dice-rolling gameplay.

 The story is presented as a game show of sorts in which the player character is trying to make it to the end to have their biggest wish granted.

 There are multiple classes to play as, each with a different persona and unique passives tied to their skills, personality, and motives.

 Platforms: Windows, iOS, Android

 There’s a good reason why Blizzard’s card battler remains one of the most popular deckbuilding games on the market.

 Blizzard has always focused on making Hearthstone appeal to a broad demographic of players, even those who typically don’t play card games.